Battle of the Teutoburg Forest: Later campaigns

 The third legionary standard was recovered in 41 AD by Publius Gabinius from the Chauci during the reign of Claudius, brother of Germanicus.
 Possibly the recovered aquilae were placed within the Temple of Mars Ultor ("Mars the Avenger"), the ruins of which stand today in the Forum of Augustus by the Via dei Fori Imperiali in Rome.

 The last chapter was recounted by the historian Tacitus.
 Around 50 AD, bands of Chatti invaded Roman territory in Germania Superior, possibly an area in Hesse east of the Rhine that the Romans appear to have still held, and began to plunder.
 The Roman commander, Publius Pomponius Secundus, and a legionary force supported by Roman cavalry recruited auxiliaries from the Vangiones and Nemetes.
 They attacked the Chatti from both sides and defeated them, and joyfully found and liberated Roman prisoners, including some from Varus' legions who had been held for 40 years.

 Arminius continued to fight against the Romans, but the conflict remained a stalemate.
-He was poisoned by his fellow Germanics in 21 AD, possibly by his own family, who feared his increasing autocracy.
+He was poisoned by his fellow Germans in 21 AD, possibly by his own family, who feared his increasing autocracy.

 Impact on Roman expansion

 From the time of the rediscovery of Roman sources in the 15th century, the Battles of the Teutoburg Forest have been seen as a pivotal event resulting in the end of Roman expansion into northern Europe, ending at the Rhine.
 This theory became prevalent in the 19th century, and formed an integral part of the mythology of German nationalism.

 More recently some scholars tempered this interpretation with a number of reasons why the Roman Empire chose to stop its expansion at the Rhine, instead of other rivers in Germania.

 Logistically, armies on the Rhine could be supplied from the Mediterranean via the Rhône, Saône and Mosel, with a brief stretch of portage.
 Armies on the Elbe, on the other hand, would have to be supplied either by extensive overland routes or ships travelling the hazardous Atlantic seas.

 Economically, the Rhine was already supporting towns and sizeable villages at the time of the Gallic conquest.
 Northern Germania was far less developed, possessed fewer villages, and had little food surplus and thus a far lesser capacity for tribute.
-Thus the Rhine was both significantly more accessible from Rome and better suited to supply sizeable garrisons than the regions beyond.
+Thus, the Rhine was both significantly more accessible from Rome and better suited to supply sizeable garrisons than the regions beyond.

-Practically, the Romans were mostly interested in conquering areas that had a high degree of self-sufficiency which could provide a tax base for them to extract from.
+Practically, the Romans were mostly interested in conquering areas that had a high degree of self-sufficiency, which could provide a tax base for them to extract from.
 Most of Germania Magna did not have the higher level of urbanism at this time as in comparison with some Celtic Gallic settlements, which were in many ways already integrated into the Roman trade network in the case of southern Gaul.

-In a cost/benefit analysis, the prestige to be gained by conquering more territory was outweighed by the lack of financial benefits accorded to conquest.
+In a cost-benefit analysis, the prestige to be gained by conquering more territory was outweighed by the lack of financial benefits accorded to conquest.